simartathgir/Ray-Tracer/README.md

 # Ray Tracer

-This is a simple ray tracer built from scratch in JavaScript, using only the Canvas Drawing API.
+This is a basic ray tracer created from the ground up in JavaScript, using only the Canvas Drawing API.

 ## Table of Contents